pxzhang94/pxzhang94.github.io/_includes/resume/en.md

 ### Introduction
-I am a PHD student studying in the Very Large Information Systems (VLIS) Laboratory of Zhejiang University, my recent research areas are software engineering and analysis of AI systems.
+I am a Ph.D. student studying in the Very Large Information Systems (VLIS) Laboratory of Zhejiang University, my recent research areas are software engineering and analysis of AI systems.

 ### Education